 - Once the water turns a light pinkish colour it is ready

-- Add sugar to taste if you wish
+- Add honey and lemon to taste if you wish

 - Pour the water through a sieve into a cup